 - Update the Kitchen and Bathrooms

-Simply updated the hardware in these rooms can give a fresh look.
+Simply updating the hardware in these rooms can give it a fresh look.
 Wood cabinets with a dated finish can be re-painted, rather than replaced.
 Consider neutral colors like white and pale grey.

 - Paint the High Traffic Areas